chongpohkit/suricata-docker/README.md

 ### Docker

-This Docker is build from centos 7 official docker.
+This Docker is build from Ubuntu 18.04 official docker.

 The container shares the network of the host.
+The goal is to put Suricata into its own netns.

 ### Suricata